VideDives/Videdives.org.za/content/pages/index.md

       across a range of properties, you avoid being over-leveraged in one asset, ensuring you can adjust your portfolio as market conditions change.
-      Investors can buy and sell shares in individual properties, making it easier to adapt to market shifts.
+      Investors can buy and sell shares in individual properties, making it easier to adapt to market shifts.</div>

-      We are the only company that integrates property share technology, regulated through the CIPC's MOI submission system.
-This allows you to diversify investments easily and provides a structured exit strategy, reducing risk and maximizing flexibility.

       </div>